Information was consolidated here that used to be elsewhere on this blog, then expanded. This page is highly specific to SCA3, which I have.

 - Gene is to genome as exon is to exome.
 Genes consist of exons and introns.
 Exons (about 1.5% of the genome) code for proteins, whereas introns do not.
 Introns are ultimately excluded from the RNA translation process.

 - This can come up in the area of gene sequencing.
 It can be cheaper to get a smaller whole exome sequence (WES) rather than a larger whole genome sequence (WGS).

 - But… Friedreich’s ataxia (FA) is the result of an intron defect.
-Rather than resulting in a toxic protein like with SCA3, FA causes abnormal gene silencing—i.e., a protein that should be created is not.
+FA is also a triplet repeat disease, but rather than resulting in a toxic protein like with SCA3, FA causes DNA-to-RNA transcription failure, and ultimately abnormal gene silencing—i.e., a protein that should be created is not.